ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/index.md

 ## What is proof-of-stake (PoS)? {#what-is-pos}

-Proof of stake is a type of [consensus mechanism](/developers/docs/consensus-mechanisms/) used by blockchain networks to achieve distributed consensus.
+Proof-of-stake is a type of [consensus mechanism](/developers/docs/consensus-mechanisms/) used by blockchain networks to achieve distributed consensus.

 It requires users to stake their ETH to become a validator in the network.
 Validators are responsible for the same thing as miners in [proof-of-work](/developers/docs/consensus-mechanisms/pow/): ordering transactions and creating new blocks so that all nodes can agree on the state of the network.